Balaje/Summation-by-parts/README.md

 \end{align*}
 $$

-The material properties, i.e., the Young's modulus and the Poisson's ratio, are $\mu = 1.0$ units and $\lambda = 2.0$, respectively.
+The material properties, i.e., the Lamé parameters are assumed to be $\mu = 1.0$ units and $\lambda = 2.0$ units.
 The density of the material $\rho = 1.0$ units.
 The right-hand side and the initial conditions are computed using the exact solution.
 The same material properties are considered on both layers.
 In addition, we apply homogeneous Neumann boundary conditions on all the boundaries other than the interface.
-We take $N = 21, 41, 81, 161$ grid points in the spatial axis, unless otherwise specified.
+Unless otherwise specified, we take $N = 21, 41, 81, 161$ grid points in the spatial axis.
 We use the Crank Nicolson scheme to discretize the temporal axis, with $\Delta t = 10^{-3}$ unless otherwise specified.
 We solve the problem till the final time $T=0.5$.

 ## Examples: